vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels.md

 64: Hint: compute the average power that would be needed in this case.
 65: ... no heat pump: just straight energy deposition at 100% efficiency
 66: Think about motion deriving from or caused by heat or thermal release.
-2022 T. W. Murphy, Jr.; Creative Commons Attribution-NonCommercial 4.0 International Lic.; Freely available at: https://escholarship.org/uc/energy_ambitions.6 Putting Thermal Energy to Work 101
+6 Putting Thermal Energy to Work 101
 U.S. that does not involve a spinning shaft?
 12. If a can of soda (350 mL; treat as water) cools from 20°C to 0°C, how much energy is extracted, and how much is the entropy (in J/K) in the can reduced using the average temperature and the relation that AQ = TAS?
 13. What would the maximum thermodynamic efficiency be of some heat engine operating between your skin temperature and the ambient environment 20°C cooler than